xiahualiu/wg_gaming_installer/README.md

 The main branch only works on **KVM** instances.
 If you are using cloud service from Google, AWS or Oracle, etc. They are based on **KVM** virtualization technology.

 Another popular VPS type is **OpenVZ** which usually comes cheaper than **KVM**.
-If you have this type of machine, unfortunately you cannot run the original WireGuard that comes with the linux kernel module.
+If you have this type of machine, unfortunately you cannot run the original WireGuard that requires extra linux kernel module.

 However it is still possible to use a userspace WireGuard implementation, for example [wireguard-go](https://github.com/WireGuard/wireguard-go) or [BoringTun](https://github.com/cloudflare/boringtun).
-Sometimes these userspace implementations are even faster.
+Sometimes these userspace implementations are even faster, according to [tests](https://www.reddit.com/r/WireGuard/comments/14r6uf9/i_did_some_benchmarks_of_linux_wireguard/).

 ## Usage